 Due to the sensitive and sometimes violent nature of incidents involving sexual misconduct, the following definitions are provided for informational use by students and for guidance in the investigation and processing of alleged violations.
 It is possible that a particular action may constitute sexual misconduct even if not specifically mentioned in these examples.

 Sexual misconduct is a broad term used to encompass a range of behaviors including sexual harassment, nonconsensual sexual contact, nonconsensual sexual penetration, and sexual exploitation.
-Some behaviors covered by these definitions might be referred to as rape, sexual assault, or sexual battery in criminal statutes.
-Terms that are also used culturally include date rape, acquaintance rape, or intimate partner violence.
+Sexual misconduct also includes, without limitation, sexual assault (rape, fondling, incest or statutory rape) as defined by the Clery Act.
+(The Clery Act is a federal law on campus safety and security – more information can be found in MIT’s Annual Security Report.)
 Sexual misconduct can occur between individuals who know each other, have an established relationship, have previously engaged in consensual sexual activity, and between individuals who do not know each other.

 Sexual misconduct can be committed by persons of any gender identity, and it can occur between people of the same or different sex.

 MIT students are expected to engage in sexual behavior of any kind only with the fully informed and effective consent of all parties involved.
 Effective consent must be obtained for each instance and each escalation of sexual activity.
 Obtaining effective consent is the responsibility of the party initiating sexual activity.
 Doing otherwise may constitute sexual misconduct and is a violation of MIT policy.

 - freely and actively given;

 - which indicate a willingness to participate in

 - Initiators of sexual activity are responsible for obtaining effective consent.

 - Silence or passivity is not effective consent.

 - The use of intimidation, coercion, threats, force, or violence negates any consent obtained.